ROI of an interim manager

 (ROI is expressed as a % so for ease ‘100 x’ is added to the equation above)

-Consequently, £50 in day rate here or there is not going to make the difference but the risk of a sub-quality candidate absolutely will.
+Consequently, £100 in day rate here or there is not going to make the difference but the risk of a sub-quality candidate absolutely will.
+In fact, it can ultimately cost in the millions.

-N.B. ‘hard’ benefits are easy to put into this calculation.
+N.B. ‘hard’ benefits are easy to put into this ROI of an interim calculation.
 But in terms of ‘soft’ savings and benefits that are not so easy to quantify financially, there are a range of methods you can use.
 We recommend Mary Ruff’s article on Soft and Hard savings, what counts can be counted1.

 Interim managers have been a growing presence in the workplace since the 1970s.
 Now worth over £1bn, the market for interim managers is dynamic, constantly evolving and changing.
 If you want to know more about interim management, we have further resources on the following pages: